 In Sanskrit, her name means "lotus."

-She is the author of a newly-released memoir, "The Truths We Hold: An American Journey," and the children's book, "Superheroes Are Everywhere."
+She is the author of a memoir, "The Truths We Hold: An American Journey," and the children's book, "Superheroes Are Everywhere."
 Harris credits her late mother, Shyamala Gopalan Harris, with empowering her to look for solutions.
-"I was raised that, when you see a problem, you don't complain about it, you go and do something about it," Harris previously said in a "Good Morning America" interview.
+"I was raised that, when you see a problem, you don't complain about it, you go and do something about it," Harris said in a "Good Morning America" interview.